prestonharberts/bib/Bible/amos6.md

 > You are happy because you conquered Lo Debar.
 > You say, “Did we not conquer Karnaim by our own power?”
 ###### 14
->  “ Look!
+> “Look!
 I am about to bring a nation against you, family of Israel,”
 > The LORD, the God who commands armies, is speaking.
->  “ They will oppress you all the way from Lebo Hamath to the stream of the rift valley.”
+> “They will oppress you all the way from Lebo Hamath to the stream of the rift valley.”